 Liquid penetrant inspection – this unit can be offered as a credit transfer on production of current and relevant certification in this field of expertise.

-1 Higher plus 2 subjects at National 5, preferably Maths, or a science or technological subject; or Foundation Apprenticeship Engineering; or NC Fabrication and Welding Engineering; or other relevant national qualifications at SCQF 5 or 6.
+1 Higher plus 2 subjects at National 5, preferably including Maths, or a science or technological subject, or Foundation Apprenticeship Engineering, or NC Fabrication and Welding Engineering, or other relevant national qualifications at SCQF 5 or 6.

 On successful completion of the HNC, candidates are encouraged to consider furthering their careers by investigating memberships of Professional Bodies such as The Welding Institute or seek Personnel certification for Non-Destructive Testing.